 Nominal unit labour cost data are usually revised to reflect data changes in its components.
 Revisions may stem from implementation of new compilation standards (e.g. ESA 2010), periodic benchmarking on population census results, and improvement of labour force survey methodology.
 These methodological and statistical changes may lead to some breaks in the data series if back estimations are not done for all underlying series.
-Moreover, GDP may be revised substantially in relation to an improved recording of global business activities.
+In 2018, Ireland, Poland and Romania still flagged breaks in time series while Croatia still provided employment data using the national concept instead of domestic concept.
+Moreover, GDP may be revised substantially in relation to an improved recording of global business activities, addressing issues raised in the context of the GNI or EDP verification process as well as other methodological or technical improvements.
+In 2018, France and the Netherlands already introduced benchmark revisions in their national accounts data in May and June, anticipating more widespread benchmark revisions of most countries planned in 2019.
+Croatia also revised its GDP back to 2002 by improving the split of subsides, while Denmark implemented a major GDP revision in November 2018 originating from improved public investments and net-export estimates.

 Cross-national comparability is very high due to the use of a common national accounts framework and the standardized ULC formulae to derive the statistics, but also owing to continuous efforts to enhance harmonization of the definition, coverage, and methodological treatment of the components comprising this labour cost indicator.
 The prevalence of this approach has been sought in due consideration of the use of different sources for the primary data of labour input (household surveys, business surveys administrative records, etc.), the importance of adjustments for alignment with national accounts concepts and statistical conversion techniques (e.g., from jobs to persons and to full-time equivalents).
-Possible remaining differences regarding the registration of wage subsidies, tax credits and deflation of value added are under investigation.

-IV.3 INTERNAL IMBALANCES
+III.3 INTERNAL IMBALANCES